 If you or anyone you know is interested in hosting an event, please tell us!
 We rent out itineraries for those who would like to host a pop-up in an area we've already traveled... but we also help individuals create a new pop-up in their destination of choice.
 Please check our Become a Host or Hosting Pop-Up Q&A pages for more information on how this works.
 If you'd like to check if there are cohosting opportunities, take a peek at our Co-Host Hook-Up Platform.

 Our payout structure is built to reward the hosts on the ground for making these gatherings possible (thank you hosts!!).
-The host receives 60% of the ticket revenues, the pop-up designer receives 10%, and the Worldschool Pop-Up Hub retains 30% for administrative costs.
+The host receives 50% of the ticket revenues, the pop-up designer receives 10% (this typically is the host but some hosts rent already prepared itineraries), and the Worldschool Pop-Up Hub retains 40% for administrative time & costs.

 Can you extend the Early Bird rates?